bortox/tldr/content/about.en.md

 check out the [PDF version](https://tldr.sh/assets/tldr-book.pdf).

-For browsing without installing a client to your computer, see the web client at <https://tldr.ostera.io>.
+For browsing without installing a client to your computer, see the web client at <https://tldr.ostera.io> or at my website, tldr.bortox.it

 There are also **various other clients** provided by the community, both for the command-line and for other platforms.